TeaPartyCrypto/Tea/README.md

 If you need help getting started, feel free to join us in the MineOnlium [Discord!](https://discord.gg/4JFjejV4FN) or PM me directly on Discord @ Filth#5858 (439229993625714688)

+You can also post in the Github [Discussions](https://github.com/TeaPartyCrypto/Tea/discussions)

 Here are a few things you can currently do with `tea`:

 * Browse the marketplace.